 Let’s get started; what is process management?

-Process management is about identifying repeatable processes, and documenting, improving, and managing processes.
+Process management is about identifying repeatable processes, documenting, improving, and managing processes.

 The primary goal of process management is to ensure that processes are executed efficiently and effectively and that business resources are used optimally.

-Think of them as a checklist, a how-to guide of how your business runs best.
+Think of them as a checklist, a how-to guide on how your business runs best.

-Process management is also known as business process management, identified by the acronym BPM — the definition business process management (BPM) is the practice of improving, optimising, and automating business processes to increase efficiency, reduce costs, and improve overall organizational performance.
+Process management is also known as business process management, identified by the acronym BPM.
+The definition of business process management (BPM) is the practice of improving, optimising, and automating business processes to increase efficiency, reduce costs, and improve overall organisational performance.

 When processes, procedures and best practices are not documented, and a person leaves or gets sick, that knowledge disappears from the business.

-Process management is important for a number of reasons.
+Process management is important for several reasons.
 Some key benefits include:

-Overall, process management is essential for organizations of all types and sizes as it helps them to operate more efficiently, effectively and in compliance with the regulations while fostering innovation and collaboration.
+Overall, process management is essential for organisations of all types and sizes, as it helps them operate more efficiently, effectively, and in compliance with regulations, while fostering innovation and collaboration.

 The steps of process management can vary depending on the specific methodology or framework being used, but generally, they include the following: